makerdao/community/contributing/writing-style-guide.md

 ### Review Community Guides

-Review the [contributor resources](readme.md) before starting work on any MakerDAO Community Development project.
+Review the [contributor resources](index.md) before starting work on any MakerDAO Community Development project.
 - Comm-Dev contributor guides outline writing standards and help simplify the writing process.

-#### Contributor Onboarding Guide
+#### Earn as a Contributor

-- The [Contributor Onboarding Guide](contributor-onboarding-guide.md) introduces the process for contributing to MakerDAO’s Community Development resources.
+- The [Contributor Earnings Guide](earn-as-a-contributor.md) introduces the process for contributing to, and earning from, MakerDAO’s Community Development resources.

 #### Document-Specific Maintenance Guides